Take Me Home, Country Roads: Composition

-Commercial performance
+Commercial performance and legacy

 "Take Me Home, Country Roads" appeared on the LP Poems, Prayers & Promises and was released as a 45 in the spring of 1971.
 Original pressings credited the single to "John Denver with Fat City".
 It broke nationally in mid-April but moved up the charts very slowly.
-After several weeks, RCA Records called John and told him that they were giving up on the single.
-His response: "No!
-Keep working on it!"
-They did, and the single went to number 1 on the Record World Pop Singles Chart and the Cash Box Top 100, and number 2 on the U.S. Billboard Hot 100, topped only by "How Can You Mend a Broken Heart" by The Bee Gees.
+The single reached number 1 on the Record World Pop Singles Chart and the Cash Box Top 100, and number 2 on the US Billboard Hot 100, topped only by "How Can You Mend a Broken Heart" by The Bee Gees.

-On August 18, 1971, it was certified Gold by the RIAA for a million copies shipped.
-The song continued to sell in the digital era.
-As of January 2020, the song has also sold 1,591,000 downloads since it became available digitally.
+On August 18, 1971, the song was certified Gold by the RIAA for a million copies shipped.
+It continued to sell in the digital era.
+As of January 2020, the song has also sold 1,800,000 downloads since it became available digitally.

+Denver's recording of "Take Me Home, Country Roads" was selected by the Library of Congress for preservation in the National Recording Registry in 2023.

+The song has since become an anthem of the Brisbane Lions, a professional Australian rules football club and is sung by the crowd every time Lions player Charlie Cameron kicks a goal.
+The song was chosen by Cameron to be played in reference to his country roots.

+The song was interpolated in "Lonely Road" by Machine Gun Kelly and Jelly Roll in 2024.
+It reached number 33 on the Billboard Hot 100 chart dated August 10, 2024, giving Denver his first top 40 appearance as a songwriter since the same song's appearance in the medley "Forever Country" by Artists of Then, Now & Forever peaked at number 21 in 2016.

+During Super Bowl LIX on February 9, 2025, a Rocket Mortgage commercial entitled "Own the Dream" used the song, and it created a history-making moment by transitioning into a live, stadium-wide sing-along of the John Denver song that many fans joined in on.
+The unprecedented event, where the ad's narrative bled into the real-life stadium audience's reaction, was praised for creating a powerful moment of unity among the fans in the Caesars Superdome.